-The focus of IDM is now shifting from intelligent perception to higher-level autonomous decisions, capable of interacting with the real world to learn.
-Recent advances in deep reinforcement learning~\cite{mnih2013playing,sutton2018reinforcement} show that IDM surpasses human-level performance in multi-step complex decision-making tasks with well-defined problem settings, e.g. Go~\cite{silver2017mastering}, StarCraft 2~\cite{vinyals2019grandmaster}.
-But IDM models are still in the early stage of getting a wide application in the real world~\cite{sutton2019bitter}, as they can only solve some well-defined problems.
-When applying IDM models to interact with real world environments, a set of unique challenges still have not been well addressed, especially efficiency and generalization issues.
-The real world is essentially an open environment composed of various tasks, goals, and agents.
-In the process of constant dynamic changes, countless new tasks and goals are continuously generated~\cite{peres2020industrial}.
-Therefore, in IDM applications, there are many realistic issues, such as limited data, unbalanced distribution classes, multi-modal data indexed over space and time, a need to carefully compose different models in multiple decision stages, and high-cost trial and error for decisions~\cite{gupta2020deep,qin2021neorl}.
-Before we can tackle challenges and improve the existing IDM models, two questions need to be answered: (1) can we standardize data inputs/outputs with a unified interface?
-(2) how to map the infinite number of real world problems to tractable computational problems?
+When applying IDM models to interact with real world environments, several unique challenges remain unaddressed, particularly efficiency and generalization issues.
+The real world consists of various tasks, goals, and agents in a constantly changing, dynamic environment, continuously generating new tasks and objectives~\citep{peres2020industrial}.
+Consequently, IDM applications face numerous practical issues, such as limited data, imbalanced class distributions, multi-modal data indexed over space and time, the need to carefully compose different models in multiple decision stages, and high-cost trial and error for decisions~\citep{gupta2020deep,qin2021neorl}.
+To tackle these challenges and improve existing IDM models, two questions must be answered: (1) Can data inputs/outputs be standardized with a unified interface?
+(2) How can the infinite number of real-world problems be mapped to tractable computational problems?